WP Engine Review 2026

 Who Should Not Use WP Engine

 Budget conscious users and beginners should not choose WP Engine since the pricing starts from $27 per month and the same Startup plan renews at $35 per month.
-This is 7x the cost of Hostinger Business, which cost only $3.69 per month and ranks higher overall with 5 vs 6.
+This is 7x the cost of Hostinger Business, which cost only $3.69 per month.

 Users who need email hosting should not choose WP Engine as WP Engine doesn’t offer zero email support with not even a paid addon.
-Adding Google Workspace will cost you another $7 per month on top of $27 per month, taking the total cost to $34 per month for a single site.
+Adding Google Workspace will cost you another $7 per month on top of $27 per month, taking the total cost to $34 per month for a single site, which in some cases, may go up to $39 per month.
+On the contrary, there are hosts like Hostinger for $3.99 per month that includes email hosting for no additional cost.

-Sites that need heavy server resources like WooCommerce stores, and plugin heavy sites should not choose WP Engine since the host has a low WPBench score of 6.5, which indicates restricted CPU and RAM allocation on the Startup plan while hosts like Bluehost with 9.6 and Kinsta with 8.8 offer more raw power.
+Sites that need heavy server resources like WooCommerce stores, and plugin heavy sites should not choose WP Engine since the host has a low WPBench score of 6.5, which indicates restricted CPU and RAM allocation on the Startup plan while hosts like Kinsta with 8.8 offer more raw power.

 Our Verdict